 7. Poor encryption

-Without proper encryption, organizations may fall victim to man-in-the-middle attacks as data is transmitted across a network.
-When users connect to networks or applications that are at risk, the likelihood of the sensitive information being exposed in a data breach rises.
+Without proper encryption, organizations may fall victim to malicious activity like man-in-the-middle attacks as data is transmitted across a network.
+When users connect to networks or applications that are at risk, the likelihood of sensitive information being exposed in a data breach rises.
 Proactive and preventative measures should be taken to ensure that all data is being secured as it moves between users and applications.
-Data should be encrypted not just in-transit, but at rest and in processing as well.
+Using strong encryption methods for both data at rest and in transit minimizes exposure.

 8. System misconfiguration

-Misconfiguration can create easy opportunities for hackers to leverage and exploit vulnerabilities.
-The key to protecting against this is to continuously monitor your organization’s cyber hygiene so that you can ensure application and device settings are up-to-date with industry standards and best practices.
+Misconfigurations often create security flaws that provide easy opportunities for hackers to leverage and exploit vulnerabilities.
+Routine checks for software updates and continuous monitoring are essential to maintaining your organization’s cyber hygiene, ensuring that application and device settings remain up-to-date with industry standards and best practices.